Install OneAgent on AIX

 For a summary of the changes made to your system by OneAgent installation, see OneAgent security on AIX.

 You can enable deep-code monitoring after you install OneAgent and it successfully connects to Dynatrace.
-In the Hosts page, find your host, go to Host settings > Monitoring mode and select Allow AIX kernel extension.
+In the Hosts page, find your host, go to Host settings > Monitoring, and select Allow AIX kernel extension.

 Manual OneAgent injection

-If you have problems with the unified monitoring approach, you can inject OneAgent manually.
+If you can't use the unified monitoring approach, you can inject OneAgent manually.

 httpd.conf and add the following two lines at a location of your choice: